stitchdata/docs/_integration-schemas/zuora/communication_profile.md

   - name: "updatedById"
     type: "string"
-    description: "The ID of the Zuora user who last updated the communication profile."
+    description: "The ID of the {{ integration.display_name }} user who last updated the communication profile."
 ---